Darktable crashes when I import a folder w/ JPG files

-#9 Updated by Francisco Cribari over 3 years ago
+#9 Updated by Francisco Cribari almost 4 years ago

 The folder with these photos was reimported into Darktable a couple of times after the edits and exports.
 I imported the folder again because it no longer showed up in the list of recently used collections.
 I did not, however, copy or move the files to a different folder.
 They remained in the same folder in the same external HD.